wireapp/wire-ios_legacy/README.md

 This repository is part of the source code of Wire.
 You can find more information at [wire.com](https://wire.com) or by contacting opensource@wire.com.

-You can find the published source code at [github.com/wireapp/wire](https://github.com/wireapp/wire).
+You can find the published source code and the terms of use at [github.com/wireapp/wire](https://github.com/wireapp/wire).

 For licensing information, see the attached LICENSE file and the list of third-party licenses at [wire.com/legal/licenses/](https://wire.com/legal/licenses/).